Multimodal Evaluation of Russian-language Architectures: Overview of Benchmark

 \subsection{Data Protection}

 As pre-training datasets grow, benchmark leakage is becoming more common.
 This issue is exacerbated by opaque training processes and the undisclosed use of supervised data in modern MLLMs, which undermines the validity of benchmarks and fosters unfair comparisons, ultimately slowing progress.
-To protect the multimodal data in our private benchmark suite from unauthorized use, we employ a three-part strategy: (i) data watermarking (\autoref{sec:watermarking}), (ii) leakage detection (\autoref{sec:data_leakage}), and (iii) licensing (\autoref{sec:license}).
+To protect the multimodal data in our private benchmark suite from unauthorized use, we employ: (i) data watermarking (\autoref{sec:watermarking}), (ii) leakage detection (\autoref{sec:data_leakage}).
+We also introduce the license, which explicitly permits the use of the benchmark data for research and non-commercial testing purposes, but strictly prohibits its incorporation into any model training process.
 Together, these measures provide robust technical and legal safeguards.